57th International Simulation and Gaming Association’s Conference 2026

 We are happy to announce the 2026 conference of the International Simulation and Gaming Association (ISAGA) to be hosted by KTH Royal Institute of Technology, Stockholm, Sweden.

-It is the second time of the ISAGA Conference to come to Stockholm, and the 2013 conference held at the inner city campus of KTH was one that sat new standards for the scientific outlets of the community with the Springer LNCS proceedings.
+It is the second time for the ISAGA Conference to come to Stockholm, and the 2013 conference held at the inner city campus of KTH was one that sat new standards for the scientific outlets of the community with the Springer LNCS proceedings.

-The 2026 edition will again focus on the scientific side of the domain of Gaming and Simulation, and will dive deeper into the scientific grounds of the method, beyond the utilitarian level.
+The 2026 edition will again focus on the scientific rigor of the domain of Gaming and Simulation, and will dive deeper into the scientific grounds of the method, beyond the utilitarian level.
 At the same time, the number of crises and systemic relationships between these call for a re-emergence of the urgent needs for and development of gaming and simulation methodology as a new wave of the 1970’s and 1990’s steps forward.

 Discover ISAGA 2026 Stockholm, where leading experts gather to advance the science of gaming and simulation addressing today’s global systemic crises.
 Join us at KTH Flemingsberg to connect, learn, and contribute to impactful solutions.